Puggo1145/meow-planet/README.md

-# meow-planet
+# meow-planet - (猫猫星球)
+## Introduction
-[猫猫星球] Meow Planet is a platform which helps students to better care about cats on campus.
-All activities, fees, information, and love for cats are contributed by users.
+Meow Planet is a community-driven platform dedicated to enhancing the care of campus cats.
+It consolidates all activities, financial contributions, information, and affection for cats, solely fueled by user participation.